helidon-io/helidon/messaging/README.md

 throws, do not acknowledge or commit the transport delivery.
 Either leave it available for transport redelivery or apply a documented transport-specific negative acknowledgement.
 A connector that needs heartbeats while processing can call timed `await(Duration)` and perform transport maintenance between waits.

+If an `await` call is interrupted, the runtime restores the interrupt flag and throws `MessagingException` with the `InterruptedException` as its cause; the connector still owns cancellation and transport settlement.
+Connector close code invoked reentrantly from delivery processing must use `isCurrentThread()` to skip any connector-owned completion wait that depends on the current delivery returning.

 If transport-to-message mapping fails before dispatch, create a metadata-only envelope and call `reservation.startFailed(batch, failure)`.
 The runtime does not own the native transport record or mapper, so it cannot